 RIGHT-TO-KNOW LAW REQUEST POLICY

-This written policy outlines the proper procedures for requesting records from the Fairview Township Police Department under Pennsylvania’s Right-to-Know Law, Act 3 of 2008 §§ 702-703.
+This policy outlines the proper procedures for requesting records from the Fairview Township Police Department under Pennsylvania’s Right-to-Know Law, Act 3 of 2008 §§ 702-703.
 Questions regarding this policy should be directed to the Right-to-Know Officer, Chief of Police Jason C. Loper, Fairview Township Police Department, at (717) 901-5267.

-1. All requests for records must be in writing and signed by the requester.
+1. All requests for records should be in writing and signed by the requester.
 The request should identify or describe the records sought with sufficient specificity to enable the Fairview Township Police Department to ascertain which records are being requested and shall include a name and address to which the Fairview Township Police Department should address its response.
-The Fairview Township Police Department will not accept oral or anonymous requests for records.
+The Fairview Township Police Department does not accept oral or anonymous requests for records.
 The Right to Know form can be obtained by clicking here.

 2. All requests for records shall be addressed as follows:

 Fairview Township Police Department

 145 Limekiln Road Suite 600 New Cumberland, PA 17070

 3. All requests shall be sent to the Fairview Township Police Department by mail, facsimile to (717)901-5234, email or delivered in person during the Fairview Township regular business hours of 8:00 a.m. to 4:30 p.m., Monday through Friday, except holidays and official office closings.
 As soon as possible, but no later than five business days after receiving a written request to access public records, the Right-to-Know Officer or his designee shall respond to the request.